antonbabenko/modules.tf-lambda/templates/tf-root/{{ cookiecutter.dir_name }}/README.md

 This directory contains automatically generated Terraform infrastructure as code for the blueprint which was created using [cloudcraft.co](https://cloudcraft.co/app).

+**modules.tf is a very new service and most probably it has bugs!
+Please report them [here](https://github.com/antonbabenko/modules.tf-support).**

 ## Table of Contents

 - Getting started